dotnet/EntityFramework.Docs/entity-framework/ef6/saving/transactions.md

 ### Connection Resiliency

 The new Connection Resiliency feature does not work with user-initiated transactions.
-For details, see [Limitations with Retrying Execution Strategies](~/ef6/fundamentals/connection-resiliency/retry-logic.md#limitations).
+For details, see [Retrying Execution Strategies](~/ef6/fundamentals/connection-resiliency/retry-logic.md#user-initiated-transactions-are-not-supported).

 ### Asynchronous Programming